diazharizky/elk-stack/readme.md

-# ELK Stack With Elasticsearch Running In Cluster
+# ELK Stack

+This is a simple sample project about deploying ELK stack on your cloud with Elasticsearch running in cluster.